nion-software/nionswift-instrumentation-kit/docs/extensions.rst

 A custom camera is defined by implementing a camera module and registering it with the registry.
 A camera module provides a camera device, optional camera settings, and optional camera panel type.
 If the camera panel type is not defined, the standard camera panel is used.

-A camera device defines several methods and properties that define its behavior.
+A camera device uses several methods and properties to define its behavior.
+As part of this behavior, the camera device acquires images and returns data in a data element.
+Some properties can be specified by the camera object, while others can be or need to be specified in the data element returned from the acquisition methods.
+When both options are available, the data element version takes precedence.

 The camera device should define a `camera_category` property.
 Although not limited to these, `eels` and `ronchigram` are two possible values.

-The camera device should also define a `signal_type` property.
+The camera device may also define a `signal_type` property.
 Although not limited to these, `eels` and `ronchigram` are two possible values.

-..
-TODO: Document camera modules.
+The `signal_type` can also be returned as an entry in the data element dictionary.

-If the camera device has a property `has_processed_channel` with a value of `True`, then the camera control bar displays a checkbox to decide whether it is showing the original raw data or the processed data.
+If the camera device may also define a `has_processed_channel` property.
+If this property is true or if the camera type is 'eels' and this property is not defined, then the camera control bar displays a checkbox to decide whether it is showing the original raw data or the processed data.
+If the camera type is 'eels' and this checkbox is not desired, then set `has_processed_channel` to false.

-The camera device acquires images and returns data in a data element.

-The data element can directly specify calibrations (using the `intensity_calibration` and `spatial_calibrations` keys in the data element), can directly specify how to read the calibrations from the instrument (using the `calibration_controls` key in the data element), or can indirectly specify how to read the calibrations from the instrument (using the `calibration_controls` camera device property).
+The data element can directly specify calibrations (using the `intensity_calibration` and `spatial_calibrations` keys in the data element), or it can directly specify how to read the calibrations from the instrument (using the `calibration_controls` key in the data element), or it can indirectly specify how to read the calibrations from the instrument (using the `calibration_controls` camera device property).

 The `calibration_controls` data element key or camera device propery returns a `dict` describing how to read the calibrations from the instrument controller.
 If the calibrations are dependent on the camera device state, the `calibration_controls` should be provided as a key in the data element; otherwise the `calibration_controls` can be specified as a property of the camera device.